MirrMurr/l2tp-ipsec-vpn-server/README.md

 ### Start the IPsec VPN server

+Disclaimer: choose your image based on the CPU architecture. *mirrmurr/l2tp-ipsec-vpn-server* for *x86* machine running docker. *mirrmurr/raspbian-l2tp-vpn* for *Raspberry Pi* running docker.

 VERY IMPORTANT !
 First, run this command on the Docker host to load the IPsec `NETKEY` kernel module:

 ```